Perspective | What I learned about flying after surgery

 Panicking, I Googled what airport and airline services were available to me.
 Sadly, there wasn’t a lot of information or insights online.
 After a call to Delta, a representative kindly told me that it was the airline and airport’s responsibility to get me and my possessions to the aircraft, but she stressed that the services varied by airport.

-With limited knowledge in hand, I managed to prepare for and get through 20 hours of travel, but not without hitting a few snafus along the way.
+With limited knowledge in hand, I managed to prepare for and get through 20 hours of travel but not without hitting a few snags along the way.
 Here’s what I learned on my journey and how you can plan for your own post-surgery trip.

 Before surgery, discuss with your doctor about how soon you can travel.
-Ask about what steps you need to take to be cleared for travel, potential complications that could happen in-flight, and what to do if they occur.
+Ask about what steps you need to take to be cleared for travel, potential complications that could happen in-flight and what to do if they occur.
 For me, the doctor’s main concerns were in-flight swelling and pain management.
 The doctor administered a shot the day before my flight, gave me an aspirin prescription to take throughout the trip and recommended medical-grade compression socks to thwart swelling.

 I also secured a protective boot for the trip, which ended up being essential because it allowed me to stand on two feet for the first time since surgery.
 It also offered protection from any abrupt contact made to my foot.